-To estimate the percentages of oxygen outflow which end up in each of the 3 regions; solar wind, magnetosheath, plasma sheet, we use the average measured oxygen flux in each bin.
+To estimate the percentages of oxygen outflow which end up in each of the three regions, solar wind, magnetosheath, and plasma sheet, we use the average measured oxygen flux in each bin.
 Depending on where each oxygen trace line ends, we add the average flux of that bin to the total flux of the respective region.
 Figure 7 shows oxygen flux distribution in the measurement bins.

-For the time input parameter to initialize the T96 model, we used the time of the equinox at noon for year 2011 (21.03.2011.
-12:00:00).
+For the time input parameter to initialize the T96 model, we used the time of the equinox at noon for year 2011 (21 March 2011, 12:00:00).
 We have chosen the equinox because it represents (more or less) a yearly average state of magnetosphere in our dataset.
 We decided to use the spring equinox since in March the Cluster apogee is in the solar wind, and Cluster passes trough the dayside magnetosheath.
 Therefore, during spring the equinox we have more measurements than during the autumn equinox.
-We chose 2011 because it is in the middle between minimum and maximum of the solar cycle.
+We chose 2011 because it is in the middle between the minimum and maximum of the solar cycle.

-The rest of the input parameters (Dst, IMF and solar wind pressure) are taken as the median of all values in the respective parameter.
-Results within a given Dst range are median values of a measurements within that Dst range.
-Input parameter values used for each condition are shown in table 1.
-In table 1 we also present the ionospheric cusp latitudinal extents
+The rest of the input parameters (Dst, IMF and solar wind pressure) are taken as the median of all values in the respec-